Shebli/handy-stuff/src/Args.md

 ```
 **CAUTION**: Because of instrinsic limitations relating to the assignment operator in C++ `std::string`, compilation
-will fail when a string variable is first declared and initialized later; to avoid this, either a call with default
+will fail when a string variable is first declared and initialized later.
+To avoid this, either a call with default
 value should be used (see further) or the item returned by the parentheses call on the `Args` object must be explicitly
 converted to `std::string`: